Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Automated infrastructure deployment using code

 **Explanation:**
-"Reduced operational overhead" is correct.
+Reduced operational overhead is correct.
 Managed services handle routine tasks such as patching, scaling, and monitoring, reducing manual effort.
-"Automated backups" is correct.
+Automated backups is correct.
 Managed services often include built-in backup capabilities, ensuring data protection without user intervention.
-"Reduced capital expenses" is incorrect; managed services incur operational costs rather than directly reducing capital expenditures.
+Reduced capital expenses is incorrect; managed services incur operational costs rather than directly reducing capital expenditures.
-"Automated infrastructure deployment using code" is incorrect; this functionality is provided by infrastructure-as-code tools like AWS CloudFormation, not by managed services themselves.
+Automated infrastructure deployment using code is incorrect; this functionality is provided by infrastructure-as-code tools like AWS CloudFormation, not by managed services themselves.

 ---